sobri909/CloudKitQueues/README.md

 individual CKRecords and CKRecordIDs, and CloudKitQueues will ensure that they are batched together in the most efficient manner.

-The same methods are suitable both for single standalone operations and large batch opertaions.
+The same methods are suitable both for single standalone operations and large batch operations.
 CloudKitQueues will ensure that the they are performed optimally in all cases.

 ## Individual Completion Closures